dse/wear-os-watchface-pilot-watch/README.md

 ### v1.1.0 (upcoming)

 -   Companion Android app for watch face installation on Android Wear 1.x watches.

 -   10-second ambient refresh.

 -   Watch face displays its own name.

+    For bug reporting: Tap on it to show the watch face version number and version code.

 -   A few layout tweaks.
-- For bug reporting: tap the watch face name to show the version number.

 ### v1.0.0

 -   Initial Release

 ## License